 -pdf Generate pdf version of document using pdflatex.
+(And turn off any incompatible requests.)

 (If you wish to use lualatex or xelatex, you can use whichever of the options -pdflua, -pdfxe, -lualatex or -xelatex applies.)
 To configure latexmk to have such behavior by default, see the section on "Configuration/initialization (rc) files".